-Apiaries will not be allowed in townhomes or condominiums.
+Apiaries will not be allowed in townhomes or condominium communities.
 An Exterior Alteration Application must be submitted for all apiaries requested for single family homes and will only be allowed on a case-by-case basis.
 Apiaries will not be allowed as an in-home business.

 The application must include:

-- Plot plan diagramed and labeled with the location of apiary.
+- Diagrammed plot plan labeled with the location of the apiary.

 - Description of and number of hives.

 - Landscaping plan for screening and flight path prevention.

 - Description of barriers.